spmallette/GremlinDocs/README.md

 ### hasNot

 Allows an element if it does not have a particular property.
-Utilizes several options for comparisons on through @T@:
+Utilizes several options for comparisons on through `T`:

 * T.gt - greater than
 * T.gte - greater than or equal to